Markov-Komarov/mk-powershell/README.md

 ## Fix the Missing Font

-After running the script, you'll find a downloaded `Meslo.zip` file in the folder you executed the script from.
-Follow these steps to install the required nerd fonts:

-1. Extract the `Meslo.zip` file.
-2. Locate and install the nerd fonts.
+Since the script installs the NerdFont you'll just need to change the font settings on the Terminal app or Powershell (Whichever you're using).

-Enjoy a minimalistic and enhanced Powershell experience!
+Enjoy a minimalistic looking and enhanced Powershell experience!